INSURING HAWAII HOMEOWNERS

 What is the status of the Lahaina wildfire litigation before the courts?

-There are four separate proceedings concerning the Lahaina wildfire litigation that are currently before the Hawai‘i Second Circuit Court on Maui with Judge Peter Cahill presiding.
-Cases that were previously pending before the Hawai‘i First Circuit Court and the federal U.S. District Court in Hawai‘i have since been reassigned to the Second Circuit Court before Judge Cahill.
-The four separate proceedings pending before Judge Cahill are as follows:
+There are three separate proceedings concerning the Lahaina wildfire litigation pending before the Hawai‘i Second Circuit Court on Maui with Judge Peter Cahill presiding.
+The three court proceedings are as follows:

 Hawaiʻi Supreme Court

-At Judge Cahill’s request, the Hawai‘i Supreme Court is reviewing the following three reserved questions, which predominately focus on property insurers’ ability to maintain a separate subrogation action against the parties responsible for causing the Lahaina wildfire:
+At the request of Judge Cahill, the Hawai‘i Supreme Court reviewed three legal questions related to a property insurer’s ability to maintain a separate subrogation action against the parties responsible for causing the Lahaina wildfire.

-- Is a property and casualty insurer’s right of reimbursement prejudiced by its insured’s release of any tortfeasor when the settlement documents and release preserve those same rights under HRS § 663 -10?
+- Because the statutory lien under HRS § 663-10(a) is the exclusive remedy for a property and casualty insurer in the context of a tort settlement, the right of a property and casualty insurer to reimbursement is not prejudiced by its insured’s release of any tortfeasor when the settlement documents and release preserve those same rights under HRS § 633-10(a).

 Understanding The Issues

-How have property insurers assisted in Maui’s recovery since the August 2023 wildfires?
+How have property insurers assisted in Maui’s recovery since the August 2023 wildfire?

-Property insurers are committed to helping their policyholders and the people of Maui recover from the wildfires.
-Property insurers responded immediately to the tragedy by putting resources and emergency funding directly into the hands of policyholders.
-To date, property insurers have paid more than $2.3 billion to customers for their property claims and expect to pay $1 billion more.
-These funds make their way to the community as policyholders begin to rebuild and invest in labor and materials.
+Property insurers are committed to helping their customers and the people of Maui recover from the wildfire.
+Property insurers responded immediately to the tragedy by putting resources and emergency funding directly into the hands of their customers.
+Property insurers have paid out more than $2.5 billion to policyholders for their property claims and expect to pay $1 billion more.
+These funds make their way into the community as policyholders rebuild and invest in labor and materials.

-In addition to paying for covered losses, property insurers have donated millions of dollars to local nonprofits to support Maui’s recovery, including the American Red Cross, Maui Food Bank, Convoy for Hope, Salvation Army Hawaiian and Pacific Islands Division, Habitat for Humanity, and the Hawaii Community Foundation Maui Strong Fund.
-Insurers have also contributed time and materials to support wide-ranging community efforts.
+In addition to paying for covered losses, property insurers have donated millions of dollars to local nonprofits to support Maui’s recovery, including the American Red Cross, Maui Food Bank, Convoy for Hope, Salvation Army Hawaiian and Pacific Islands Division, Habitat for Humanity, and the Hawai‘i Community Foundation Maui Strong Fund.
+Insurers have also contributed time and materials to support a wide range of community recovery efforts.

 What is subrogation?